Trepan-Debuggers/trepan-xpy/README.rst

 Example
 =======

 We'll invoke the a Greatest Common Divisors program (`gcd.py`) using our debugger.
-The source is found in `trepan-xpy/test/example/gcd.py`
+The source is found in _`trepan-xpy/test/example/gcd.py <https://github.com/rocky/trepan-xpy/blob/master/test/example/gcd.py>`.

-In this section we'll these some interseting debugger commands that are not common in Python debuggers:
+In this section we'll these some interesting debugger commands that are not common in Python debuggers:

-* `stepi` to step a byteocde instruction
+* ``stepi`` to step a bytecode instruction
-* `set autopc` to show a disassembly around the current program counter (PC)
+* ``set autopc`` to show a disassembly around the current program counter (PC)
-* `info stack` to show the current stack frame evaluation stack
+* ``info stack`` to show the current stack frame evaluation stack

 ::